SpinachR/research_ideas/README.md

     The pseudo-label are treated as discrete learnable latent variables being either one-hot or all-zero (not selected one).
 For each class k, lambda_k is determinied by the confidence value selecting the most confident p protion of class k predictions in the entire target set.
     The label regularizer is related to model and pseudo labels

+15. Unsupervised Scene Adaptation with Memory Regularization in vivo
+    Existing methods focus on minoring the inter-domain gap between source and target domains.
+However, the intra-domain knowledge and inherent uncertainty learned by the network are under-explored.
+    Memory regularization: segmentation model as the memory module and minor the discrepancy of the two classifiers (primary classifier and the auxiliary classifier), to reduce the prediction inconsistency.
+    Using the auxiliary classifier to pinpoint the intra-domain uncertainty.
+The predictions of the source domain input are relatively consistent, the unlabeled input from the target domain suffers from the uncertain prediction.
+The model provides different class predictions for the same pixel, implies the intra-domain consistency is under-explored.
+    **Consistency loss three formats:** 1) perturbation on the input (data augmentation); 2) perturbation on the output (mutual learning); 3) perturbation on the networks (dropput, noise to weights and gradient, or *auxiliary heads*): we could not provide a right class prediction, it is more likely to act as a teacher providing the class distribution based on the historical experience.
+    Domain adaptation can be conducted on different levels, such as pixel level, feature level and semantic level.
+The brute-force alignment drives the model to learn the domain agnostic shared features of both domains.
+This line is sub-optimal since it ignores the domain-specific feature learning on the target domain (FOCUS on the target domain)
+    **Memory-based methods:** 1) MA-DNN applies an extra memory module to save the class prediction while training.
+2) Mean teacher and mutual learning: apply one external model to memorize predictions and regularize the training.
+3) We leverage the running network itself as the memory model.
+    Mining the target domain knowledge: pseudo-label (select samples based on prediction model or discriminator), consistency loss, split the target domain into easy and hard split.
+    The pseudo labels contain noise, the consistency regularization could prevent the model from overfitting to the noise in pseudo labels.
+In stage I: domain-agnostic learning; In stage II: domain-specific learning.
+Compared to CBST, we do not introduce any threshold.

+16. An Adversarial Perturbation Oriented Domain Adaptation Approach for Semantic Segmentation
+    Aligning the distribution across two domains globally fails in adapting the representations of the tail classes or small objects since the alignment is dominated by head categories or large objects.
+    We propose to perturb the intermediate feature maps with several attack objectives on each individual position for both domains, the classifier is trained to be invariant to the perturbations.
+Perform perturbation on feature space.
+To avoid forgetting knowledge from past environments, we introduce a memory that stores feature statistics from previously seen domains.
+These statistics can be used to replay images in any of the previously domains, thus preventing catastrophic forgetting.

+17. Adapting to Changing Environments for Semantic Segmentation (ACE): dynamically adapts to changing environments over time.
+By aligning the distribution of labeled training data from the original domain with the distribution of incoming data in the target domain.
+(This is lift-long learning)
+    'lifelong learning' is non-trivial for DNN as 1) new data domains come in at real time without labels; and 2) deep networks suffer from catastrophic forgetting.
+We consider adapting the pre-trained model to dynamically changing environments whose distributions reflect disparate lighting and weather conditions.
+We consider the difficulties posed by learning over time, in which target environments appear sequentially.
+    Instead of using GAN, ACE saves a memory bank (feature statistics) which can transfer the contents of image from source task but in the style of a target task.
+Style transfer is achieved by renormalizing feature maps of source images so they have first- and second-order feature statistics.
+The light-weight memory statistics can be saved without the burden of storing a library of historical images.
+    Encoder is vgg19 (fixed), decoder acts as an inverse for the encoder.
+Encoder should map the decoded image onto the features that produced it.

+17. Domain Randomization and Pyramid Consistency - Generalization without Accessing Target Domain Data.

 # Distillation or self-training